KBR-CARMA/carma-workspace/README.md

 - Step 3: https://ngc.nvidia.com/setup/api-key (login to nvcr.io using the API key)

-Then, all that is required is to run ./build.sh to build the code.
-This will check out the `c1tenth-develop` fork of the CARMA code and the build the images versioned like `usdotfhwastol/carma-base:c1tenth-develop`, ie. by running `./docker/build-image.sh -v c1tenth-develop` on `carma-base`.
-At the end of the process you can search for and print the images that were built:
+Then, all that is required is to run ./image_build.sh to build the code.
+This will check out the `c1tenth-develop` fork of the CARMA code and then build the images.
+For example `usdotfhwastol/carma-base:c1tenth-develop`, ie. by running `./docker/build-image.sh -v c1tenth-develop` on `carma-base`.
+The images are then tagged  At the end of the process you can search for and print the images that were built:

 ```sh
 asymingt@mars:~/development/carma-ng$ docker image ls | grep c1tenth-develop